iliakan/javascript-book/en/01-basics/02-first-steps/01-setup-your-environment.md

 <li>Autocomplete</li>
 </ol>

-If you are using a code editor already, then make sure it supports javascript.
+If you are using a code editor already, then make sure it supports JavaScript.
 Some editors may require additional plugin.

 If you haven't made up your mind about an editor yet, check out the following ones.